julelang/manual/src/error-handling/exceptionals.md

 #### Handling with Returns Values

 Regarding the handling of return values of exceptional calls, it is necessary to provide a default value in case of error or a value to recover the situation.
-The point to remember is that the return values ​​are always in the last statement and not required `ret` keyword, just write `use` keyword instead of `ret` keyword.
+The point to remember is that the return values ​​are always in the last statement and do not require the `ret` keyword; just write the `use` keyword instead of the `ret` keyword.

 For example:
 ```jule